jeancroy/FuzzySearch/readme.md

 > keys = ["Title","Author","Year","Keywords","Reference.ISSN"]

-First thing we do is to build a list of field value, normalised to lowercase and with some common accent removed.
+First thing we do is to build a list of field value, normalized to lowercase and with some common accent removed.
 If field is an array all it's sub elements are inserted.
 Values are inserted for a key value map.
 We support path (things.this.that).

 > Fields = ["cliche a paris, the","john middlename doe","1977","story","boy","00-11-22"]

 ### Item priority

-It often make send to give more weigth to the title than first keyword, more weigth to first keyword than second and so on.
+It often make send to give more weight to the title than first keyword, more weight to first keyword than second and so on.

-Bonus is exponentialy deaying.
-This is it give a marked difference betwen first and secodn item and not so much item 4th going on.
+Bonus is exponentialy decaying.
+This is it give a marked difference between first and second item and not so much item 4th going on.

 With (d = bonus_position_decay)  we have this: bonus = 1+d^n